Financial Toolset

 Example Scenarios

-• Low Congestion Periods: In quieter times, the base fee reduces, making transactions cheaper.
-Users might see fees drop from 20 gwei to 10 gwei, benefiting everyday activities.
+• Low Congestion Periods: On quiet days, the base fee drops, making routine transactions much cheaper.
+You might see fees fall from 20 gwei to just 10 gwei, saving you money on your daily crypto activities.

 Deflationary Effects